Tuition & Aid

 How will I receive my financial aid?

 Financial aid is typically credited to your student account in two equal disbursements: half in the fall and half in the spring.
-Once College charges have been paid (e.g., tuition, fees, room, board), any additional monies will be refunded.
-Use the refund to help pay for educational expenses, such as books and supplies.
-Federal work-study funds are an exception to this rule.
+Once direct charges (e.g., tuition, fees, room, board),have been paid with your aid, any additional monies left over can be either (1) used to purchase your textbooks and educational supplies with a Book Voucher at the Moravian Book Shop* and/or (2) be refunded.
+Remember, federal work-study funds are an exception to this rule.
 Students must work to earn their work-study funds and are paid twice a month for what was earned during the pay period.